2019 USC Acceptance Rate: Class of 2023

 - Fill out the Common Application, answer USC’s supplementary questions, and pay an application fee of $80 (or apply for a fee waiver)

 - Submit an ACT or SAT score (writing score optional)

 - Submit a letter of recommendation from a teacher

 Have you been admitted to USC?
 Congratulations!
-Below is a glimpse at what your classmates will be like.
+Below is a glimpse of what your classmates will be like.